- LIVE Saturday Racing Across Three Meetings……………

 In other news………………….

-Still a decent day to look forward to with SEVEN LIVE races to enjoy from three tracks – as always, we’ll be hoping to find plenty more winners for you and as always, we’ve got it all covered with free tips and all key trends for the LIVE races.
+So, a bumper day to look forward to with EIGHT LIVE races to enjoy from three tracks - as always, we’ll be hoping to find plenty more winners for you and as always, we’ve got it all covered with free tips and all key trends for the LIVE races.
 Enjoy!

 This Week At Trainers-Quote: